George Soros conspiracy theories: 1990s

+George Soros's conspiracies were often found in the pages of Lyndon LaRouche's Executive Intelligence Review.
+In 1996, articles were published about Soros drug legalization conspiracies while Bill Clinton was negotiating a crime bill.
+In 1997 LaRouche's publication began to cover Soros as a source of destabilization in Central and South America over critical minerals.
+Soros was also accused of running secret armies on behalf of the British Government in 1997.

 In 1997, during the Asian financial crisis, the prime minister of Malaysia, Mahathir Mohamad, accused Soros of using the wealth under his control to punish the Association of Southeast Asian Nations (ASEAN) for welcoming Myanmar as a member.
-With a history of antisemitic remarks, Mahathir made specific reference to Soros's Jewish background ("It is a Jew who triggered the currency plunge") and implied Soros was orchestrating the crash as part of a larger Jewish conspiracy.
+With a history of antisemitic remarks, Mahathir made specific reference to Soros's Jewish background ("It is a Jew who triggered the currency plunge"), and implied Soros was orchestrating the crash as part of a larger Jewish conspiracy.
 Nine years later, in 2006, Mahathir met with Soros and afterward stated that he accepted that Soros had not been responsible for the crisis.
 In 1998's The Crisis of Global Capitalism: Open Society Endangered, Soros explained his role in the crisis as follows:

 The financial crisis that originated in Thailand in 1997 was particularly unnerving because of its scope and severity ...
 By the beginning of 1997, it was clear to Soros Fund Management that the discrepancy between the trade account and the capital account was becoming untenable.
 We sold short the Thai baht and the Malaysian ringgit early in 1997 with maturities ranging from six months to a year.
 (That is, we entered into contracts to deliver at future dates Thai baht and Malaysian ringgit that we did not currently hold.)
 Subsequently, Prime Minister Mahathir of Malaysia accused me of causing the crisis, a wholly unfounded accusation.
 We were not sellers of the currency during or several months before the crisis; on the contrary, we were buyers when the currencies began to decline—we were purchasing ringgits to realize the profits on our earlier speculation.
 (Much too soon, as it turned out.
 We left most of the potential gain on the table because we were afraid that Mahathir would impose capital controls.
 He did so, but much later.)